-We have regularly partnered on sustainability-related events with PICS such as a discussion with Richard Kinley, former Deputy Executive Secretary of the United Nations Climate Change Secretariat, on the Paris Agreement.
+We regularly partner on sustainability-related events with PICS such as a discussion with Karen Mahon Carrington on "Hope vs Hopium – Is There a Role for Hope in the Climate Era?" and with Richard Kinley, former Deputy Executive Secretary of the United Nations Climate Change Secretariat, on the Paris Agreement.

 PICS is a dynamic knowledge network that brings together leading researchers from B.C. and around the world to study the impacts of climate change and to develop positive approaches to mitigation and adaptation.

-SPPGA and the International Student Development office, along with the UBC WUSC Program, have partnered together in a working group of UBC and community partners to host a symposium on refugee and migration issues annually since 2016.
+SPPGA and the International Student Development office, along with the UBC WUSC Program, have been collaborating since 2016 in a working group of UBC and community partners to host an annual symposium on refugee and migration issues.

 WUSC students have featured prominently in event planning, promotion, speaking and moderating discussions.

-SPPGA and UBC’s Migration Research Excellence Cluster members have partnered together in a working group of UBC and community partners to host a one-day forum on refugee and migration issues in fall 2018.
+SPPGA and UBC’s Migration Research Excellence Cluster members have partnered together in a working group of UBC and community partners to host an annual symposium on refugee and migration issues.

 Bringing together researchers from a wide range of disciplines, the UBC Migration Cluster seeks to understand and engage in debate about the drivers and consequences of international migration through research, education, and outreach.